-If you want to learn more about homeschooling, these homeschool posts will definitely help:
+Want to learn more about homeschooling?
+These homeschool posts will definitely help:

-Grab my #1 BESTSELLER that covers 30 common homeschooling myths (and gives you the REAL truth), including resources and activities.
+Grab my #1 BESTSELLER that covers 30 common homeschooling questions and myths (and gives you the REAL truth), including resources and activities.
 INSTANTLY saves you time because the research is done for you!